nliautaud/gedcom-svg-fanchart/README.md

 ## Saving & printing

-You can print the chart (to a real printer, to PDF...) using the *print* option of your modern web browser.

-You can save the page with its content by using the *File > Save web page as...* option of your web browser, usually with the shortcut ``Cmd+S``.
-The saved page will be a working version of the software and will contain the given GEDCOM data.
+The `Save` button will download a working version of the software in a single `.html` file that include the GEDCOM data.

-The original file is accessing libraries listed below trough internet.
-If you need a local version, you can simply save it *without* dropping a GEDCOM file.
-The saved file, accompanied with its data folder, will be a clean, local version of the software.
-Note that the data folder name is browser-specific.
+Print / export the document to PDF by using `Print / Export PDF` or the shortcut `Cmd + P`.
+You'll be able to customize the document (portrait or landscape, document size...) trough the *Print* menu of your web browser.

+Export the raw chart (without the legends or title) to SVG by using `Export SVG`.

+> Note that the original software is remotely querying some external libraries.
+By using *Save page as* of your browser (or `Cmd + S`), you may save a local version with libraries stored in a data folder next to the file (the data folder name is browser-specific).

 ## External libraries